CanTalat-Yakan/Unity.Essentials/README.md

     - Tools → Install & Update UnityEssentials
     - Install all or select individual modules; run again anytime to update

 > Quick overview: Add the package via Package Manager, then use Tools → Install & Update UnityEssentials to select and update the modules you need.
-Modules are lightweight, editor‑first, and live under the `UnityEssentials` namespace; add or remove them at any time.
+Modules are lightweight, editor‑first, and live under the `UnityEssentials` namespace.

 ## Available packages in this project